electron/electron/docs/api/navigation-history.md

 Returns `Integer` - History length.

-#### `navigationHistory.deleteEntryAtIndex(index)`
+#### `navigationHistory.removeEntryAtIndex(index)`

 * `index` Integer

-Deletes the navigation entry at the given index.
-Can't delete entry at the "current active index".
+Removes the navigation entry at the given index.
+Can't remove entry at the "current active index".

 Returns `boolean` - Whether the navigation entry was removed from the webContents history.